nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ```
 <br>

-We can specify char literal as integral literal which represents Unicode value of character and that integral literal can be specified either in decimal, octal or hexadecimal forms but allowed range is 0 to 65535.
+We can specify char literal as integral literal which represents Unicode value of character,
+and that integral literal can be specified either in decimal,
+octal or hexadecimal forms, but the allowed range is 0 to 65,535.
 ```java linenums="1"
 char ch = 0xFACE; //valid